 It was a client who had just hired me on Upwork.

 It seemed like it was a great gig.
 She sent an offer without a phone call, interview or anything.

 The price was right and the project seemed pretty straightforward.
 So, despite this nagging feeling that I was making a bad decision I went ahead and accepted.

 I should have known not to take the job before at least a phone call BUT I took a chance and it turned out to bite me in the butt.

 The client had a lot of hesitations about using WordPress as a platform.
 She’d heard that WordPress was horrible with security and was flabbergasted that I would even suggest.

-This despite the fact that 99% of the projects I’d done had been with WordPress.
-This despite the fact that pretty much all of my portfolio clearly showed WordPress sites.
+This was despite the fact that 99% of the projects I’d done had been with WordPress.
+This was despite the fact that pretty much all of my portfolio clearly showed WordPress sites.

 Here I was on vacation trying to calm a client down over the phone.

-All because I didn’t start the project the right way.
+All because I didn’t start the web design project the right way.

 Suffice it to say, this project didn’t end well.